 Withdrawal vs Investment Income Summary

 Only you can determine if it is safest to withdraw or get investment income in retirement.
-It is my hope that the factors address here will help you make a sound decision.
+It is my hope that the factors addressed here will help you make a sound decision.

 Thanks for reading.
 If you enjoyed this post, please share it with others on your favorite social media.